On weight distributions of perfect colorings and completely regular codes

-So, given a completely regular code $C$, we also have a way to reconstruct the weight distribution with respect to $C$ of any other perfect structure (perfect coloring) $f$ over the same graph by knowledge of only the first component the distribution (the sum of the function $f$ over the set $C$).
-To do this, we should apply Theorem~\ref{th:main} with $B=R\trn$, where the three-diagonal matrix $R$ is the parameters of the distance coloring of $C$.
-The uniqueness of such the reconstruction was known before \cite{Avg:PhD}, but known formulas cover only partial cases of $f$, e.g., the weight distribution of $1$-perfect binary codes can be found in \cite{Lloyd,ShSl}.
+So, given a completely regular set $C$, we also have a way to reconstruct the weight distribution with respect to $C$ of any other perfect structure (perfect coloring) $f$ over the same graph by knowledge of only the first component of the distribution (the sum of the function $f$ over the set $C$).
+To do this, we should apply Theorem~\ref{th:main} with $B=R\trn$, where the three-diagonal matrix $R$ is the parameter matrix of the distance coloring with respect to $C$.
+The uniqueness of such reconstruction was known before \cite{Avg:PhD}, but known formulas cover only partial cases of $f$, for example, the weight distribution (with respect to a vertex) of $1$-perfect binary codes can be found in \cite{Lloyd,ShSl}.